Hanif Mohammad. Javed Miandad. Imran Khan. Zaheer Abbas. Wasim Akram. Inzamam-ul-Haq. Younis Khan.

 How Kardar instantly put Pakistan on the world cricket map

-A left-handed batter who bowled more-than-handy left-arm orthodox spin, Kardar, born in Lahore (Punjab), began his international career representing India under the name ‘Abdul Hafeez’.
-Kardar, who made his international debut at the age of 21, played three Tests in the tour of England in 1946 under the captaincy of Iftikhar Ali Khan Pataudi (famously known as the Nawab of Pataudi).
+A left-handed batter who bowled a more-than-handy left-arm orthodox spin, Kardar, born in Lahore (Punjab), began his international career representing India under the name ‘Abdul Hafeez’.
+Kardar, who made his international debut at the age of 21, played three Tests on the tour of England in 1946 under the captaincy of Iftikhar Ali Khan Pataudi (famously known as the Nawab of Pataudi).
 Those three games would turn out to be his final appearances for India as post-partition, he would go on to represent Pakistan.

 Kardar, after switching nationalities, had to wait six years to play Test cricket again but in less than no time, he immortalized himself as a through and through legend.

-Named the country’s first ever Test captain, it took all of two games for Kardar to get Pakistan their historic first ever win in the format.
-In their first ever Test, against India in Delhi in 1952, the team suffered an innings defeat but Kardar’s men instantly hit back with an innings defeat of their own, beating their arch-rivals by an innings and 43 runs in game two.
+Named the country’s first-ever Test captain, it took all of two games for Kardar to get Pakistan their historic first-ever win in the format.
+In their first ever Test, against India in Delhi in 1952, the team suffered an innings defeat, but Kardar’s men instantly hit back with an innings defeat of their own, beating their arch-rivals by an innings and 43 runs in game two.
 The lynchpin of the historic win was pacer Fazal Mahmood, who bulldozed India with a 12-wicket haul.

 Pakistan would eventually go on to lose that series, and they would go winless in Test cricket for 18 more months, but little did the world know that the barren period was merely going to be the calm before the mighty storm.

-At The Oval on August 17th, 1954, 18 months after their first ever victory in Tests, Kardar’s Pakistan registered what to this very date is considered one of the greatest victories in the country’s history.
+At The Oval on August 17th, 1954, 18 months after their first-ever victory in Tests, Kardar’s Pakistan registered what, to this very date, is considered one of the greatest victories in the country’s history.

 1-0 down in the final game of the four-match series against a mighty English side that consisted of the likes of Len Hutton, Peter May, Denis Compton and Frank Tyson among others, few — if any — gave Kardar’s men a chance of leveling the series.